dorfingerjonas/leonie-weather/README.md

 }
 ```

-You can change the token in the ``config.json`` file.
 When you call the ``getWeather()`` function you need to provide a city as a param.
 In case you don't provide a city, *Leonding* is set as default.

 ### For developers